DhruviThakkar210/Sleep-Quality-and-Health/README.md

 # Sleep-Quality-and-Health
-Exploring the Impact of Sleep Patterns on Type 2 Diabetes, Obesity, and Depression
+Exploring the Impact of Sleep Patterns on Type 2 Diabetes,  and Depression

 This project is dedicated to exploring the profound impact of sleep patterns on various aspects of human health, including Type 2 Diabetes, Obesity, and Depression.
 Sleep is a fundamental pillar of overall well-being, and understanding its effects on these health conditions is crucial for improving public health and quality of life.